dpc/stpl/README.md

 to understand Rust code.

-Let's take a look at a real-life example from the pilot project:
+Let's take a look at a real-life example from the pilot project: an HTML base-skeleton template for a Bootstrap-based UI.

 ```rust,no_run
 pub fn base<C: Render + 'static>(data: &Data, content: C) -> impl Render {